-Complete and submit a SkillsUSA membership forms.
+Complete and submit a SkillsUSA membership form.

-Help students decide how to pay for membership (Do individuals pay, can the school help, or will you hold a fundraiser to pay the annual member dues for the chapter?).
+Help students decide how to pay for membership.
+Do individuals pay, can the school help, or will you hold a fundraiser to pay the annual member dues for the chapter?

 Prepare students for competition in the SkillsUSA Championships

 Determine if you will have a local (school) contest.
-If so, determine and announce the rules, the date and any awards; invite industry advisory council members to help plan the event, conduct contests and serve as judges.
+If so, determine and announce the rules, the date and any awards; invite industry and advisory council members to help plan the event, conduct contests and serve as judges.